charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-worker.md

 juju config kubernetes-worker snapd_refresh=""
 ```

-For more information on the possible values for snapd_refresh, see the
+For more information, see the [snap documentation](/kubernetes/docs/snap-refresh).
-refresh.timer section in the system options documentation.

 ## Configuration